alibaba/ansible-provider-docs/rst/ecs_ami_module.rst

 Synopsis
 --------

-* Creates or delete User-defined Images in ecs
+* Creates or deletes User-defined Images

 Requirements (on host that executes module)